Spacebody/SPN-and-Image-Completion/README.md

    3. `timer`: Manage the time to help calculate the time spent on computation.
    4. `utils`: Some helper functions to access time, print log, and do some numeric process.
 2. **evaluation**
    1. `dataset`: Read and process data from the dataset.
+Input are images and will be divided into training and test sets.
    2. `eval`: Conduct evaluation over the dataset.
    3. `image_completion`: Conduct image completion, which is the application.
    4. `run`: Control the program, which is the main function.